0-vortex/vortex.name/README.md

 ## Overview

 This is a static rendered react project meant to define a 2018 valid technology stack and serve as a simple resume.
+It's been developed with [WebStorm](https://www.jetbrains.com/webstorm/) but you can edit it with any [EditorConfig](https://editorconfig.org/) able IDE.

 ## How to use